syncfusion/ej2-react-docs/src/lineargauge/linear-gauge/axis.md

 {% endtab %}

+### Displaying numeric format in labels

+The numeric formats such as currency, percentage, and so on can be displayed in the labels of the Linear Gauge using the [`format`](../api/linear-gauge/linearGaugeModel/#format) property in the [`LinearGaugeComponent`](../api/linear-gauge/linearGaugeModel/).
 The following table describes the result of applying some commonly used label formats on numeric values.

 <!-- markdownlint-disable MD033 -->
 <table>